carmelosantana/alpaca-bot/README.md

 An [Ollama](https://github.com/ollama/ollama) instance is required.
 [Ollama](https://github.com/ollama/ollama) makes it incredibly easy to self-host large language models locally or in the cloud.

-If self-hosting isn't for you, please consider [becoming a Patreon](https://www.patreon.com/carmelosantana) for access to our [hosted](https://status.alpaca.bot/) [Ollama](https://github.com/ollama/ollama) instances and premium [Discord](https://discord.gg/vWQTHphkVt) support.

 ### Features

 - Chose to store conversation history **privately** in your `wp_` database or not at all.